gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

 ### Homework Exercises:

 * Download NetLogo version 6.2.0 from <https://ccl.northwestern.edu/netlogo/> and install it on your computer.

-# Thu., Sep.
-2: Introducing NetLogo
+# Wed., Aug.
+28: Introducing NetLogo

 ## Homework

 ### Homework Exercises:

 * As you read along with Section 2.3, follow along on your computer and build the _Mushroom Hunt_ model by typing in the code shown in the textbook.
 The whole program is shown on pages 27--29.
   **Save your model as `mushroom_hunt.nlogo`**.